5 Reasons Why ATVs Don’t Have Seatbelts (UTVs Do)

 In a car or UTV, you’re being cradled in a seat, so a strap over your chest and lower torso makes sense.

-But when it comes to an ATV, where do you put the seat belt?
+But when it comes to a 4-wheelers, where do you put the seat belt?
 You have your feet to each side, nothing to support your back, and you need to be able to move freely.

-You simply don’t have good strap down points for a seatbelt when it comes to ATVs.
+You simply don’t have good strap down points for a belt when it comes to ATVs.

 5. More Chances For Something To Go Wrong

-For example, your leg getting caught on a rock because the ATV rolled over, and you can’t break free because the seatbelt is keeping you from doing so.
+For example, your leg getting caught on a rock because the ATV rolled over, and you can’t break free because the belt is keeping you from doing so.

 If you need an off-road vehicle that has seat belts, then you need to look into getting a UTV or side by side.